 Manage data.
 This is tied to performance too.
 Sales and sales operations is about numbers, ratios, duration, probabilities, and all this is reflected in numbers.
 To manage data you need a clear system and workflows.
 Managing data means gathering, interpreting, sharing, and making decisions based on it.
 Why?
 Decision -making is always tricky, and subjective.
 Data adds objectivity and helps measure the impact of our decisions.
 Measure what matters only and share/distribute the information on a clear and timely basis.
 Data is managed through KPIs (Key Performance Indicators), OKR (Objectives and Key Results), or a Balanced Scorecard, for example.
 Without the proper set of smart metrics, a clear starting point and a clear target, chances are you and your team will not get too far, for too long.

 Manage your team’s careers.
 Really?
 That’s a big responsibility.
-The time your team spends under your leadership, wanting or not you will be pushing, blocking, supporting, inhibiting, accelerating and ultimately creating or not the conditions for each member to move forward in their careers, prepare for a big leap, acquire skills, learn and grow.
-Take responsibility.
-Sales Managers who do this, actually know this is half of what makes this role amazing.
+The time your team spends under your leadership, wanting or not you will be pushing, blocking, supporting, inhibiting, accelerating and ultimately creating or not the conditions for each member to move forward in their careers.
+Take responsibility, prepare them for a big leap, acquire skills, learn and grow.
+Sales leaders who do this, actually know this is half of what makes this role amazing.

 Manage strategic milestones.
 People need perspective and purpose.
 Managing day to day activities and tasks of your teams without a strategic perspective is like asking them to permanently perform from inside a trench with no indication of what’s happening outside.
 To the questions mentioned earlier ad: Where are we headed?
 Why do we want to achieve that?
 How does it look when we get there?
-What does that milestone actually mean, for us (as a team and individually), for the company, for our customers?
+What does that milestone actually mean, for our customers, for us (as a team and individually), for the company?
 People need to be part of something bigger and more relevant than daily/weekly tasks, and that goes in the direction of having a purpose: Manage quarters, product launches, sales campaigns, conquering segments, and other milestones that give sense and purpose for people to perform.

 How did you do?
 Did you take the challenge and grade?
 How many 5s???

 As often, this is your starting point only.
 As often, not starting immediately will get you nowhere.
-If your approach is to look for 10 other articles and books before you take action, this time try a different approach: test one idea today.
+If your approach is to look for 10 other articles and books on the topic before you take action, this time try a different approach: test one idea today.